tomhel/SongDB/README.md

 SongDB uses SQLite3 as a database backend and provides a REST/JSON API using Flask.
 The web interface uses JQuery.
 The database model is a star schema, each attribute has its own dimension table.
 This makes searching fast end efficient.

 I wrote this for a friend in a bit of a hurry.
 The code is pretty raw and tailored for a specific need.
-I did not have time to make a test suite, but I've not heard of any bugs as of yet.
+I did not have time to make a test suite, but I've not heard of any bugs yet.
 Fingers crossed ;)

+## License

+MIT

 ## Attributes